openshift/enhancements/enhancements/storage/csi-driver-install.md

 Cons:
 1. When these CSI drivers have to be installed by default, this approach causes a coupling between CVO managed cluster-storage-operator and driver's operator.
-2. In general there are some concerns about OLM's lack of documentation and everyone's understanding of it.
-3. Not sure about disconected cluster installation / update.

 When a CSI driver operator is in technical preview, we expect that the operator will be available from a `beta` channel.
 Moving to a `stable` channel once a driver reaches GA will require Openshift admin to manually change subscribed channel from beta to stable.
 At this point we expect that, operator in GA state will simply adopt the resources(CRs) created by beta version of the operator.